gowthamp10/Cybersecurity_Portfolio/TryHackMe/Rooms/BurpSuite_TheBasics/Activity.md

-# Activity performed as part of SQL Fundamentals
+# Activity performed as part of BurpSuite The Basics

 - **Pre-requisite** :
 1. Run the VM prrovided for practicing, Start the attack machine to use burpsuite tool.